Jason Dunham: Military service

 Dunham joined the United States Marine Corps in 2000.
 After graduating from recruit training on October 27 from Golf Company Platoon 2092, he served as a Security Force sentry at Naval Submarine Base Kings Bay in Georgia until 2003.

 In early 2004, Dunham was serving as a squad leader with 4th Platoon, Company K, 3rd Battalion, 7th Marine Regiment, 1st Marine Division, I Marine Expeditionary Force.
 His unit was based in Al-Karābilah.

 On April 14, 2004, the battalion commander's convoy came under attack near Husaybah, Iraq, and 4th Platoon was dispatched on patrol to investigate.
 Dunham and his squad intercepted a number of cars spotted near the scene of the attack, which the patrol detained to search for weapons.
 When the squad approached a white Toyota Land Cruiser and discovered AK-47s, the driver exited and attacked the Marines in an attempt to flee.
 Dunham responded by closing in for hand-to-hand combat to subdue him.
 During the fighting, the individual dropped an armed Mills 36M hand grenade.

-Dunham, to save the rest of his men, deliberately threw himself on the grenade, attempting to use his PASGT helmet to shield himself and others from the explosion, warning the others to "watch his hands."
+To save the rest of his men, Dunham deliberately threw himself on the grenade, attempting to use his PASGT helmet to shield himself and others from the explosion, warning the others to "watch his hands."
 Dunham, the insurgent, and two other Marines nearby were all wounded by grenade fragments.

 Dunham was severely wounded by the grenade blast, and was immediately evacuated.
 Within days, he arrived at National Naval Medical Center in Bethesda, Maryland, in a coma, where he was being treated for his injuries.
 After being diagnosed with brain damage and deemed unlikely to recover, he was taken off life support eight days later, on April 22, 2004.
 Shortly beforehand, Commandant of the Marine Corps, General Michael Hagee, presented Dunham with the Purple Heart.
 Dunham's parents were at his bedside when he died.

 In 2004, Michael M. Phillips, staff writer for The Wall Street Journal, wrote an article summarizing Dunham's actions that appeared on page A1 of the May 25 edition.
 In 2005, Phillips published The Gift of Valor: A War Story, which told Dunham's life story.